Everything You Need To Know About Kettlebells

 Word Of Warning

 Speak with your doctor before starting on any new activity like kettlebells.
-Seek advice from trained professional whenever necessary.
+Seek advice from a trained professional whenever necessary.
 Be aware of the risks associated with increased and new physical activity on your health.

 Benefits and Dangers of Kettlebells

-Swings, snatches, cleans and drop squats make up the bulk of kettlebell training exercises.
+Swings, snatches, cleans, and drop squats make up the bulk of kettlebell training exercises.
 The key to all these moves is the hip drive, which provides the power needed to move the weight through its ranges.